drexed/active_object/README.md

 ```

 **Slice:**
-`slice` a hash to include only the given keys.
+`slice` returns a hash to include only the given keys.
 Returns a hash containing the given keys.
 `slice!` replaces the hash with only the given keys.
 Returns a hash containing the removed key/value pairs.

 ```ruby